 According to their website, jellyfish start impacting the swimming areas by June.
 This may limit your ability to swim.
 However, there are nets on part of the beach that should catch sea nettles.

 Matoaka Beach and campground used to be a Girl Scout camp.
-You can rent primitive cabins or pay $5/day for day use privileges.
+You can rent either primitive or more glamping type cabins or pay $10/day per person for day use privileges (kids 5 and under are free).
 This beach is a hidden gem.
 It will be a lot less crowded than some of the other Chesapeake beaches and has excellent shark teeth hunting potential.

 Jellyfish will be a problem here during the hot summer months and there is no netting to protect the beach from the jellies invasion.